MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0095-tablefieldsaccessmustnotdegrade.md

 }
 ```

-Changing Access level from Local to Internal or vice versa will not trigger the rule since they are both module Access Modifiers.
+Changing `Access` level from `Local` to `Internal` or vice versa will not trigger the rule since they are both module access modifiers.

 ### Example 3: Changing the Access Level to Public or Protected from lower Access Level

 Version 1.0 of the extension:

 ```AL
 table 50122 MyTable
 {